-Heartworms are parasitic worms that can infect your dog through a mosquito bite.
-The worms mature into adults, mate, and reproduce over several months while living inside a dog, spreading through the body over time to eventually live in the heart (hence the name ‘heartworm’), lungs, and the associated blood vessels.
+Heartworm (dirofilaria immitis) is a parasitic worm that can infect your dog through a mosquito bite.
+The infective larvae mature into adult heartworms, mate, and reproduce over several months while living inside a dog, spreading through the body over time to eventually live in the heart (hence the name ‘heartworm’), lungs, and the associated blood vessels.

 (Image Source: VCA Animal Hospital)